TheTexta/obsidian-main/Learning/How to learn.md

 Retrieval.
 The process of calling back the information

 ## Why are flashcards bad?
-Flashcards and spaced repetition techniques which utilise those aren't as effective as other spaced repetition practice techniques.
+Flashcards and [[Spaced repetition]] techniques which utilise those aren't as effective as other [[Spaced repetition]] practice techniques.
 They don't promote synthesis, reorganisation,  comparison between existing ideas, or application therefor limiting there germane cognitive load potential.

 # Most effective Learning Techniques:
 Things which are harder short term generally result in better long term storage of those ideas.